Can cats see in the dark?

 How do cats see in the dark?

-Well, they don’t.
-Not really.
-They’re able to see more than we can, though, and it’s all thanks to the differences in their eyes.
-A cat’s corneas and pupils, which are much larger than ours, allow in much more light, helping them see in the dark.
+Our feline friends are able to see better in the fading light than we can thanks to the their corneas and pupils, which are much larger than ours, and allow in more light.

 Are cats nocturnal?

-As the entire house starts to wind down ready for the looming bedtime, your cat is probably waking up from their slumber.
-While nocturnal animals are active at night, cats have the same almond-shaped pupils, but our feline friends are actually crepuscular which means they are most active at dawn and dusk.
+As the entire house starts to wind down ready for the looming bedtime, your cat is probably just waking up from their daytime slumber.
+While nocturnal animals are active at night (cats have the same almond-shaped pupils as these nighttime adventurers), our feline friends are actually crepuscular, which means they are most active at dawn and dusk.

 Are cats scared of the dark?

-If your cat shows signs of anxiety, including dilated pupils, sweaty paws, crying and an increased heartbeat when it comes to the darker times of day, you might want to keep a light on for them.
+If your cat shows signs of anxiety, including dilated pupils, sweaty paws, crying and an increased heartbeat when it comes to the darker times of day, you might want to consider keeping a light on for them.

 Other interesting facts about a cat’s eyesight